cockroachdb/docs/v2.0/restore.md

 **Full backup** | Include only the path to the full backup.
 **Full backup + <br/>incremental backups** | Include the path to the full backup as the first argument and the subsequent incremental backups from oldest to newest as the following arguments.

-### Point-in-time Restore
+### <span class="version-tag">New in v2.0:</span>  Point-in-time Restore

 If the full or incremental backup was taken [with revision history](backup.html#backups-with-revision-history), you can restore the data as it existed at the specified point-in-time within the revision history captured by that backup.

-If you do not specify a point-in-time, the data will be restored to the backup timestamp (that is, the restore will work as if the data was backed up without revision history).
+If you do not specify a point-in-time, the data will be restored to the backup timestamp; that is, the restore will work as if the data was backed up without revision history.

 ## Performance